What happens when you are selling and looking to purchase a home simultaneously? The answer: is a little more complicated than you think.

 Mortgage rates are constantly in the news.
 Their daily and weekly fluctuations are the source of endless headlines.
 Bust most of the rate-related stories you read in the news are based on averages.
 Specifically, they’re usually based on the weekly primary mortgage market survey (PMMS) conducted by Freddie Mac.

 Average mortgage rates are useful for measuring trends over time.
 But they’re not particularly useful for financial planning.
-Nor are they a good substitute for an actual rate quote from a lender.
+Nor are they a good substitute for an actual rate quote from Seattle mortgage lenders.
 You might qualify for a rate that is higher or lower than average, based on a number of factors (including your credit score).

 We will be happy to offer you a rate quote based on your current financial situation and the type of loan you seek.